z-zang/lm-lab-css-bem/README.md

 - Using flexbox make your cards sit side by side, in the middle of the page

 - Add more cards with the same base styles of The Dark and The Force cards but with different colours and images

+If you've got this far then the BEM force is with you, Skywalker! 🙏 ✨ 🧘‍♀️